ionathas78/Homework01/readme.md

 # 01 HTML CSS Git: Code Refactor
 > I refactored the web site for a marketing company to clean it up and provide SEO

-The web site for Horiseon Social Solution Services looked great, but it had a broken link and needed some work at the code level.
-I made sure everything worked as it should and ran an optimization pass to get everything shipshape for SEO.
+The web page for Horiseon Social Solution Services looked great, but it had a broken link and needed some work at the code level.
+I made sure the site performed as it should and ran an optimization pass to get everything shipshape for SEO.

 ## User Story

 ```
 AS A marketing agency
-I WANT a codebase that follows accessibility standards
+THEY WANT a codebase that follows accessibility standards
-SO THAT our own site is optimized for search engines
+SO THAT their site is optimized for search engines
 ```

 ## Design Values